-As part of Ryanair's AGB (Always Getting Better) customer experience programme Ryanair has focused on high frequency and business friendly timings between Europe's main business centres.
+As part of Ryanair's AGB customer experience programme Ryanair has focused on high frequency and business friendly timings between Europe's main business centres.

-During fiscal year 2020, the Ryanair Group launched 390 new routes across its network.
+Over the past year, the Group announced approximately 770 new routes across its network.
 See "Risk Factors-Risks Related to the Company-Ryanair's New Routes and Expanded Operations May Have an Adverse Financial Impact on Its Results".